D-Vinod/Promoter_search_bacteria/README.md

-# Promoter_search_bacteria
-Azotobacter chroococcum genome found in GenBank accession (CP011835.1) is used for the two promoter search techniques (Local alignment search and Statistical alignment search)  implemented here.

 # Promoter Search in Bacteria

 This repository contains the implementation of computational methods to identify the "WWWW" promoter sequence in the genome of *Azotobacter chroococcum*, a nitrogen-fixing bacterium.
 The project compares two methods—local alignment and statistical alignment—for promoter discovery.